emre-ozan/data-engineering-zoomcamp/week_1_basics_n_setup/README.md

 ## Data pipelines

-A **data pipeline** is a service that receives data as input and outputs more data.
-For example, reading a CSV file, transforming the data somehow and storing it as a table in a PostgreSQL database.
+Our task is to create a data pipeline for this week.
+A **data pipeline** is an automated system to do an ETL (Extract, Transform, Load) with data.
+We firstly read CSV files, store the data in a PostgreSQL database (DB) with a convenient schema.
+We need a postgresql DB.
+We create a postgres DB in a docker container.
+And then we explore data with sql commands.

+However, **we will not use postgres for the rest of the project**.
+Instead of storing data in the postgres DB, we transform them into parquet format and store in the google cloud storage (GCS).

 ![data pipeline](../docs/week1/01_01.png)